3 observations after Embiid, Maxey lead Sixers over Celtics for sixth straight victory

 Robert Covington’s length is a plus in this matchup, too.
 He swatted the ball from Derrick White late in the second quarter, Melton picked it up, and Maxey profited seconds later with a layup ahead of the pack.

+“I think we’ve got a lot of guys that can play,” Embiid said.
+“We can go small, we can go big, we’ve got size. … I’ve heard for so long about how we didn’t have enough forwards, and now we have too many of them.
+We’ve got guys that can play.

+“Marcus (Morris Sr.) can play.
+(Danuel House Jr.), he can really play.
+Even KJ (Martin), Furk … we’ve got a lot of guys that can get minutes on any team.
+I’m just glad I don’t have to make those decisions.
+That’s up to Coach to figure out who plays and who gets the minutes.
+I think it’s a good problem to have.”

 With 1:07 left in the second quarter, Batum jogged straight to the locker room after he attempted to strip the ball from Porzingis on a dunk by the Boston big man and suffered a gruesome-looking right index finger injury.
-He was evaluated at halftime and cleared to return, a team official said.
+He was evaluated at halftime and cleared to return.

 Batum ultimately played 26 minutes off the bench and had five points on 2-for-3 shooting, four rebounds, a block and a steal.
-He was a team-best plus-seven.
+He was a team-high plus-seven.

 Maxey keeps plugging away, comes through in fourth